 Governments guarantee demand for their currency by mandating that taxes can only be paid in that currency.
 This guaranteed demand is the only thing that ensures government currencies have value.

-If people use bitcoin rather than a government currency then the demand for, and value of, that government currency falls.
+If people use crypto rather than a government currency then the demand for, and value of, that government currency falls.
 If enough people do this on mass it will result in hyperinflation causing the government currency to become almost worthless.

 Currency collapses make it impossible for the government to pay for things or repay debts that are denominated in other currencies.
 This has happened recently in Venezuela, Zimbabwe and Argentina.
 It has happened hundreds of times throughout history and it will happen to every government currency in use today, the only question is when.

-How are they fighting bitcoin?
+How are they fighting crypto?

 Manipulation through the media

-Lobbyists and shill politicians are enforcing anti-bitcoin laws such as a bans in Bangladesh, Bolivia, Ecuador, Iceland, Kyrgyzstan and Vietnam, double taxation in Australia and the restrictive bit-licence in New York.
+Lobbyists and shill politicians are enforcing anti-crypto laws such as a bans in Bangladesh, Bolivia, Ecuador, Iceland, India, Kyrgyzstan and Vietnam, double taxation in Australia and the restrictive bit-licence in New York.
 There are already too many cases to mention and these are just the beginning, the laws and their enforcement will only get more draconian as the existing power structure gets more threatened.

 Dividing the community